Parasite SEO Platform Map 2026: 80+ Properties Ranked by Real Utility

 Decentralized social graph on Polygon.
 Posts are NFTs, followers are on-chain, and applications built on Lens share the same content graph.
 Still early for reach, but increasingly used by protocol teams for official communications.
 Useful for establishing on-chain presence before the platform reaches wider adoption.

-These publications accept contributed content or have formal guest post programs.
-Coverage drives backlinks, direct referral traffic, and brand credibility signals at a level self-published parasite content cannot replicate.
+CoinDesk, Cointelegraph, Decrypt, The Block, BeInCrypto, CryptoPotato, and AMBCrypto accept contributed content or run formal guest post programs, ranked here from hardest to easiest to place in.
+Editorial coverage drives backlinks, direct referral traffic, and brand credibility signals at a level self-published parasite content cannot replicate.

 | Publication | DA | Focus | Accessibility |